mcginleyireland/irishbaking.github.io/_posts/2020-11-28-christmas-stained-glass-star-cookies.md

     1. Take the dough out of the fridge and leave the dough out for a minimum of 15 mins.
     2. Flour your counter and rolling pin.
 Roll out the dough.
 You'll want it to be about 2mm thick.
-    3. Use a star shape cookie cutter to cut out the stars and transfer to a baking tray.
+    3. Use a star shape cookie cutter to cut out the star shapes and have star shaped holes in the middle.
+    4. With a staw, pierce a hole in one of the stars, so that you can put string through it later.
+    4. Then transfer to a baking tray.

     **Bake**